Talking about the Kindle Highlights before, I forgot to mention Goodreads and the reasons I love to use it.

 However, I learned to read the reviews of others AFTER I have read the book unless I really trust someone, because… well….we all like what we like and that is best discovered on our own.

-Moreover, as it says in my Goodreads profile (link), I only ever finish reading the books I like, which is why most of my ratings and reviews are positive.
+Moreover, as it says on my Goodreads profile, I only ever finish reading the books I like, which is why most of my ratings and reviews are positive.

 5. Kindle Highlights are on Goodreads